How to Get Past The First Date

 I receive questions on a regular basis from people wondering why he (or she) was “just not that into” them.
 If we’ve been in the dating pool, we’re familiar with the scenario of a typical good first date: you have a good time, you have a lot in common, you handle your emotion or attraction in a mature way (i.e., you don’t hop into bed with each other!), you think that this could be the relationship that really goes somewhere!
 But then you spend the next few days waiting for a phone call, wondering if you should call first, checking your text messages every hour.
 Then if you don’t hear anything, you start analyzing your behavior, analyzing THEIR behavior, wondering what you did wrong … and so forth.
 Do this a few times and it’s enough to dampen anyone’s enthusiasm for the dating world.

-So – all you Carries and Mirandas et al out there, and anyone else who’s wondering what it’s going to take to find a dr_bonne_coversuccessful relationship, listen up.
+So – all you Carries and Mirandas et al out there, and anyone else who’s wondering what it’s going to take to find a successful relationship, listen up.
 I discuss a number of non-traditional ideas for making a relationship work in my book, Make Up Don’t Break Up.
 So here are a few tips on how to get past the first date – and they’re not your run-of-the-mill insights.

 First up, if he or she doesn’t call you right away – chances are they ARE that into you, they just don’t want to come across as needy or clingy.
 I suggest women should make the first move in connecting for a first date and getting past that possible lull of uncertainty.
 If you like him, tell him!
 (But, PS, texting and emailing during the day can actually deflate the spark of in-person romance!)